 The Alarm Event log is not group specific.
-To acknowledge a particular alarm, use the \blacksquare , \bigtriangledown and \blacksquare keys to first select the relevant process group, followed by the alarm to be acknowledged.
+To acknowledge a particular alarm, use the \triangle , ∇ and \square keys to first select the relevant process group, followed by the alarm to be acknowledged.

-To acknowledge all active alarms in the selected process group simultaneously, select 'All' and press the 🕢 key.
+To acknowledge all active alarms in the selected process group simultaneously, select 'All' and press the Rev.